Cray-HPE/docs-csm/operations/package_repository_management/Manage_Repositories_with_Nexus.md

 kubectl -n nexus get secret nexus-admin-credential --template {{.data.password}} | base64 -d; echo
 ```

 The first command will print the username of the local admin account.
 The second command will print the password for the local admin account.
-(Note that the secret will not update or stay in sync if the username or password of the local account is changed.).
-This account has the same permissions as an account created in Keycloak with the `nx-admin` role.
+(Note that the secret
+will not update or stay in sync if the username or password of the local account is changed).
+This account has the same permissions as an account created in Keycloak
+with the `nx-admin` role.

-### Access Nexus with the REST API
+## Access Nexus with the REST API

-The [Nexus REST API](https://help.sonatype.com/repomanager3/rest-and-integration-api) is available from NCNs or compute nodes at `https://packages.local/service/rest`, as well as over the Customer Access Network (CAN) at `https://nexus.\{\{network.dns.external\}\}/service/rest` (requires authentication with username and password).
+The [Nexus REST API](https://help.sonatype.com/repomanager3/rest-and-integration-api) is available from NCNs or compute nodes at `https://packages.local/service/rest`,
+as well as over the Customer Access Network (CAN) at `https://nexus.\{\{network.dns.external\}\}/service/rest` (requires authentication with username and password).

 Download the Open API document at `/service/rest/swagger.json` for details about the API, including specific options
 to available endpoints.
 By default, the REST API endpoints return (or accept) JSON.